suzhidong/Hello-World/README.md

 # Hello-World
 This is my first github try
 ## CHAPTER 1
-This is just the begining, there is still a lng way to go.
+This is just the begining, there is still a long way to go.
 ### best wishes!!!